kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 ### §16.34   Consent orders.

 \(a\) The parties may agree at any time before the issuance of a final agency decision to dispose of the case by proposing a consent order.
 Good faith efforts to resolve a complaint through issuance of a consent order may continue throughout the administrative process.
-However, except as provided in §16.11(a), such efforts may not serve as the basis for extensions of the times set forth in this part.
+However, except as provided in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.11   General processes.|§16.11]](a), such efforts may not serve as the basis for extensions of the times set forth in this part.

 \(b\) A proposal for a consent order, specified in paragraph (a) of this section, shall include: